MicrosoftDocs/cloud-adoption-framework/docs/manage/design-principles.md

 ### Improve system design

 Improving system design is the most effective approach to improving operations of any common platform.
 System design improvements can help increase stability and decrease business interruptions.
 Design of individual systems is out of scope for the environment view taken throughout the Cloud Adoption Framework.
-As a complement to this framework, the Azure Architecture Framework provides best practices for improving the resiliency and design of a specific system.
+As a complement to this framework, the Microsoft Azure Well-Architected Framework provides best practices for improving the resiliency and design of a specific system.
 You can apply those design improvements to the systems design of a platform or a specific workload.

-The Azure Architecture Framework focuses on improvement across five pillars of system design:
+The Microsoft Azure Well-Architected Framework focuses on improvement across five pillars of system design:

 - **Scalability:** Scaling the common platform assets to handle increased load.
 - **Availability:** Decreasing business interruptions by improving uptime potential.